jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures

-Includes 4K menu textures for a stunning look.
+Includes 4K menu textures for a stunning look!

 ## 🟢 H3ho4kmmm4k-Se 🚀 Upscaled textuers +  Main Menu Mod Scaling Enabled